JohnTerragnoli/ECE281_CE5/README.md

 These changes were made for the following reasons:

 In order for the ori command to work properly, the sign extend cannot be used for negative numbers.
 If this were the case, then the first 4 hex digits of the result of the ori function would be "FFFF" if a negative number was used as the immediate value.
+Therefore, whenever the ori command is chosen, a zero extend should be performed on the immediate value rather than a sign extend.